coaic/grove-gray-oled-js-bbg/README.md

 Draws a pixel at a specified position on the display.
 This method takes one argument: a multi-dimensional array containing either one or more sets of pixels.

 Each pixel needs an x position, a y position, and a color.
 Colors can be specified as either 0 for 'off' or black, and 1 or 255 for 'on' or white.

-Optional bool as last argument specifies whether screen updates immediately with result.
-Default is true.

 Usage:
 ```javascript